-Principal Occupation: Retired President and Chief Operating Officer of Avon Products to Avon's Board in May 2015.
+Principal Occupation: Retired President and Chief Operating Officer of Avon Products in 2001 and was a member of Avon's Board of Directors beginning in January 1998.
+Ms. Kropf was reelected to Avon's Board in May 2015.
 During her more than 30 year career at Avon, Ms. Kropf held key positions in marketing, product development and supply chain operations in addition to her general management roles.
 Notably, she was a leading force in the company's emerging market growth.
 Ms. Kropf also serves on the Boards of Avon Products, Inc., Kroger Co., New Avon LLC and The Sherwin Williams Co.
 She serves on various committees of these Boards including Finance, Compensation and Nominating & Governance.
 Ms. Kropf holds a B.A. from St. John's University and an M.B.A in Finance from New York University.